 The lease liability is reassessed when there is a change in the lease payments.
 Changes in lease payments arising from a change in the lease term or a change in the assessment of an option to purchase a leased asset.
 The revised lease payments are discounted using the Local Council's incremental borrowing rate at the date of reassessment when the rate implicit in the lease cannot be readily determined.
-The amount of the remeasurement of the lease liability is reflected as an adjustment to the carrying amount of the right-of-use asset.
-The exception being when the carrying amount of the right-of-use asset has been reduced to zero then any excess is recognised in profit or loss.
+The amount of the remeasurement of the lease liability is reflected as an adjustment to the carrying amount of the right-of-use asset has been reduced to zero then any excess is recognised in profit or loss.